pranav-walunj1/Hand_detection/README.md

-Hand Tracking with MediaPipe and OpenCV - for one test angle, i.e. 3 handlandmark points : (Currently it is at the testing mode)
+Hand Tracking with MediaPipe and OpenCV - for one test angle, i.e. 3 handlandmark points : (Currently it is at the testing phase, thst's why only on one joint for now)

 - Features
   -  Real-time hand tracking using MediaPipe.